-Enhance Frontend with CSRF
+Enhance Frontend to Send CSRF Token

 Axios